Open menu

 • Contraindicated in individuals with history of medullary thyroid cancer or Multiple Endocrine Neoplasia Syndrome type 2 (MEN 2).

-• Because of the delayed stomach emptying and possible risk of vomiting and aspiration during anesthesia, it is recommended that GLP-1 RA be held for 3 weeks before the procedure.See the Institute for Safe Medication Practices Canada bulletin here.
+• Because of the delayed stomach emptying and possible risk of vomiting and aspiration during anesthesia it is recommended that patients discuss with their surgeons if (or when) this medication should be held in advance.

 • Refer to Renal Impairment considerations, Diabetes Canada.
 Includes recommendations for all GLP-1 agonists except semaglutide (Ozempic).